railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

  #.
 Main distribution:

-	"       - pricelist for Walbury,"
+	- pricelist for Walbury,

-	"       - pricelist for TesMart,"
+	- pricelist for TesMart,

  #.
 Postal Sales.